Haunting of Hill House creator Mike Flanagan to resurrect Edgar Allen Poe on Netflix

 Flanagan will direct four of the episodes, while the other half will be helmed by Flanagan's regular cinematographer Michael Fimognari.

-The Fall of the House of Usher has inspired several adaptations including a 1928 French silent film, Roger Corman's 1960 film with Vincent Price, a 2006 Australian version as well as operas by Claude Debussy and Philip Glass.
+The Fall of the House of Usher has inspired several adaptations, including a 1928 French silent film; Roger Corman's 1960 film with Vincent Price; a 2006 Australian version; and operas by Claude Debussy and Philip Glass.